CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 Firstly, think back over your relationship and consider all of the times when your partner reacted positively to something you did or said.
 Also, try and evaluate what may have changed in your marriage.
 While the dynamic of any relationship will alter over time, consider what you both did to make each other happy.
 This should help give you an insight into the love language of your spouse.

-The love languages are explained in more detail below.
+The five love languages are explained in more detail below.

 #1: Words of Affirmation Love Language